Full Laplace spectrum of distance spheres in symmetric spaces of rank one

 Given an $N$-dimensional Riemannian manifold $(M,\g)$, let $\Emb(\Ss^{N-1},M)$ be the space of $C^{2,\alpha}$ unparametrized embeddings of $\Ss^{N-1}$ into $M$, i.e., equivalence classes of embeddings $\x\colon \Ss^{N-1}\to M$ for the action of $\Diff(\Ss^{N-1})$ by right-composition.
 Consider the family of functionals

 where $\Area(\x)$ denotes the $(N-1)$-volume of $\x(\Ss^{N-1})$, and $\Vol(\x)$ the $N$-volume of the region enclosed by $\x(\Ss^{N-1})$.
-It is well-known that critical points of \eqref{eq:fH} are precisely the embedded spheres in $M$ with constant mean curvature $H$.
+It is well known that critical points of \eqref{eq:fH} are precisely the embedded spheres in $M$ with constant mean curvature $H$.
 Moreover, the second variation of \eqref{eq:fH} at a critical point is represented by the Jacobi operator

 acting on the space of functions $\phi\colon \Ss^{n-1}\to\R$ with $\int_{\Ss^{N-1}}\phi=0$, where $\Delta_\x$ is the Laplace--Beltrami operator on $\Ss^{N-1}$ with respect to the metric induced by the embedding $\x\colon \Ss^{N-1}\to M$, $\vec n_\x$ is a unit normal vector field to $\x(\Ss^{N-1})\subset M$, and $\|A_\x\|$ is the Hilbert--Schmidt norm of its second fundamental form; for details, see e.g.~\cite[Sec.~2]{docarmo88}.
 Functions $\phi\in\ker J_\x$ are called \emph{Jacobi fields}, and the number $\imorse(\x)$ of negative eigenvalues of $J_\x$, counted with multiplicity, is called the \emph{Morse index} of~$\x$.
 Moreover, $\x$ is \emph{stable} if and only if $J_\x$ is positive-semidefinite, i.e., $\imorse(\x)=0$, and \emph{nondegenerate} if and only if $\ker J_\x=\{0\}$.